dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **How do you create a dynatrace environment API token?**

-API tokens can be generated manually inside the settings of the environment UI but this can be cumbersome if you have a large amount to manage.
+API tokens can be generated manually inside the settings of the environment UI, but this can be cumbersome if you have a large amount to manage.

 In this exercise we will create a new API token with InstallerDownload permissions so we can automate the installation of the OneAgent when we start our new EC2 instance.